QuantEcon/lecture-python-programming/source/rst/index.rst

 .. _index:

 **********************************************
-Python Programming for Quantitative Economics
+Python Programming for Economics and Finance
 **********************************************

 .. toctree::